x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * Added process ghosting (exec a alternative for explorer.exe)

-# Notify !!
-* {Notify} !!
-The DLL needs to be remade if u want to use the new sl0puacb.cs !! {Notify}
-* The old sl0puacb.cs been moved to /bakcup/sl0puacb.cs, sl0p.dll been moved to /backup/ too.

 # Issues
 * Feel free to make issue ticket, if sum is not working, or support blocks missing.